Eschatologue/CM_wiki/docs/class/warlock/hexblade.md

 ### Level 3: Hexblade's Curse

 You gain the ability to place a baleful curse on your enemies.
 As a **:rsc-b: Bonus Action**{.rsc}, choose one creature you can see within **30 feet** of you.
 The target is cursed for 1 minute.
-The curse ends early if the target dies, you die, or when you have the **Incapacitated**{ .cond } condition.
+The curse ends early if the target dies, you die, or when you have the **Incapacitated**{.cond} condition.
 Until the curse ends, you gain the following benefits:

 **Improved Critical**{.inl} The number you need to roll a Critical Hit while attacking the a cursed target is reduced by 1.